softboiler/copier-pipeline/README.md

 - There should be only one button in the "Source Control" sidebar now, indicating "Publish Branch".
 Press that button.
 - When prompted, select the option "Publish to GitHub public repository".
 The repository will adopt the same name as the folder.
 Some features of this template require the repository to be public, which will not work in case of "private" publishing.
 - VSCode will also prompt you to install recommended extensions at some point (usually on startup).
 Accept this prompt.

+The templated project is now published on GitHub.
+The project owner will have to set a few more options in the GitHub repository settings to enable documentation and GitHub Actions workflows to work.

+## Final GitHub repository setup

+Visit the newly-published GitHub repository, navigate to repository "Settings", and configure the following:

+- In "Actions > General" settings, set "Workflow permissions" (the last set of options) to "Read and write permissions".
+This will be necessary when using this template until the workflows have their permissions explicitly scoped in a future update.
-- Navigate to your newly-published project on GitHub.
-In "Settings", then "Pages", select "GitHub Actions" as the "Source" for "Build and deployment".
+- In "Pages" settings, select "GitHub Actions" as the "Source" for "Build and deployment".
 This template should automatically publish a project documentation website for you when you change `docs`, `README.md`, and `CHANGELOG.md`.
 - Navigate back to your GitHub project, click the cog next to "About", and tick the box for "Use your GitHub Pages website" to direct users to your generated documentation.
 The page will be broken until the first time the `sphinx.yml` action runs on detected changes to documentation files.
 Also manually enter a "Description" and other info here if you like.

 ## Template features